 Faculty policies should be read in conjunction with the following University Rule and University policy:

-We recommend you read the relevant sections of these policies to help you understand these procedures, before you submit your form.
+We recommend you understand these procedures, before you submit your form.